2012 | Interview at Trikultura (with Marko Golub) / Croatian National Television

 Of course, a meaningful complex, a utopian solution, is not impossible.
 Though I notice how the agony of the corpus does not find its abolition in a final performance of the action assigned.
 Namely, a video recording – just as the corpus' situations – does not have beginning nor the end – a loop has prevented the covering of Baudrillard's mirrors and abolished a potential meaning.
 The corpus, same as the body, is sentenced to the eternal repetition of the same, the Sisyphean curse in the desert of the real.

-Hybrid Video Images and Audio-visual Mutations - Stylizing the everyday anxieties
+Hybrid Video Images and Audio-Visual Mutations – Stylization of Everyday Anxieties

 by Branka Benčić, curator

 Hybrid video images (possibilities of digital technology) / Hybrid video art by Goran Škofić indicates the consequences of technological development and those aspects of working with (moving) images that make it possible to manipulate, alter, and restructure them.
 In the historical context, the relationship between art, technology, and identity has not been investigated in any other medium with such consistency and continuity as it has been the case with video art.
-In his new series, Goran Škofić has discussed the topic that has practically become a constant element in the young artist’s opus – questioning the self-referential strategies in which the basic (and only) motif is the artist’s own body, that is, his own figure.
-He investigates the technological possibility of digitally manipulating the image, while his special interest rests with the social aspects and absurdities of everyday life.
+In his new series, Goran Škofić has discussed the topic that has practically become a constant element in the young artist’s ouvre – testing out self-referential strategies in which the basic (and only) motif is the artist’s own body, that is, his own figure, together with examining the technical possibilities of digital-image manipulation, while his special interest lies in the social aspects and absurdities of everyday life.

-Škofić’s video vignettes are structured like loops, combining the techniques of digital animation, montage, and collage, shot by using optical technological devices.
-They may be considered composite images, a term that denotes pictures formed from various elements obtained through digital technology (digital photography, graphics editing programmes, 3D design, stop-frame, motion capture).
-In achieving unusual elements in synthetic images, the artist emphasizes the possibilities of manipulating the figurative realism of photography in order to express tangible reality, which remains the essential necessity.
-Once the body or an object are entered into the computer, it is possible and simple to produce the most unusual angles and most unexpected movements.
-If we manage to achieve genuine realism, we will also be able to cancel it, creating a figure that does extremely unusual things.
+Škofić’s video vignettes are structured like loops, combining the techniques of digital animation, montage, and collage, and filmed by using optical technological devices.
+They may be considered composite images, a term that denotes images formed by various elements usually obtained through digital technology (digital photography, image processing programmes, 3D design, stop-frame, motion capture).
+In achieving the element of the unusual in synthetic images, the possibilities of manipulating the figurative realism of photography in order to express tangible reality - which remains the basic necessity – are notable.
+Once the body or object is entered into a computer, it is possible and simple to produce most unusual angles and most unexpected movements.
+If we manage to achieve genuine realism, we will also be able to rid ourselves of it, to create a figure that does the most unusual things.
+The hybrid composite image enables the creation of a world that is quite convincing and realistic, but simultaneously surreal, packedwith visions of phobias, phantasms, nightmares, fears, and anxieties, with contours that are precise and inexplicable.
+Very distant from the Bazin’s concept of the ontological realism of photographic image, composite images offer a redefinition of our attitude to images by destroying the points of reference traditionally used in an understanding of realism.
+And yet, the conditional agreement that binds the spectator is possible if there is a supposition that the image can establish a relationship with the real, provided that there is a certain possibility of identification.
+Reminiscent of the “tricks” of Georges Melies, the “gags” and mime of silent film, or even the somewhat earlier chronophotography, the works of Goran Škofić approach in an intriguing way — by using black and white imagery and hybrid sound — an archaeology of the media, the time when images started to move.

-Space without objects / Unlike the recognizable, everyday scenes, spaces, and ambiences featured in Corpus, these artworks use an entirely different structure of space and a different attitude towards the reality.
-In his new series, Škofić has abolished all hints at the world of objects.
-The space of reality that we know has disappeared.
-Situations are no longer suggested through objects and spatial context, but merely through movement and gesture. Škofić has introduced an entirely different order and a different experience.
-The world he depicts is void of all coordinates of reality, which were present in his earlier pieces as recognizable ambiences (meadow, gym, theatre, street, beach...).
-Instead of presenting a specific place, he offers a white plane as the background, a neutral white space with no borders, like “nobody’s land”, a white cube.
-Space can merely be sensed.
-It is the world of a decentred subject, boldly simple and clear, a world of pure lines and minimalist expression.
+Space without objects / Unlike the recognizable, everyday scenes, spaces, and ambiences featured in Corpus, artworks from the series White and Front(a) use an entirely different structure of space and a different attitude towards reality.
+In these works, hints of the world of objects have been eliminated.
+The space of reality as we know it has disappeared; the situations are no longer suggested through objects and spatial context, but merely through movement and gesture. Škofić has thereby introduced an entirely different order and a different experience.
+The world he depicts is void of all coordinates of reality that havebeen presented in earlier works by recognizable scenes of specific ambiences (meadow, gym, theatre, street, beach …).
+The scene does not serve to depict a specific place, but rather a white plane as background, a neutral white space devoid of borders, while space can merely be sensed or imagined.
+It is the world of a decentred subject, simple and clear, a world of pure lines and minimalist expression.

 The human figure, the artist himself, is shown as a sign on the white surface without objects, set on the ground with no support, within a rectangular cut of the frame in the abstract field of the world of image.
-This loss of a “centre” is the loss of support – optical, moral, symbolic, or physical/material, manifested as a symbolic loss of ground under one’s feet.
-The illusion of depth, the linearity that once ensured the stability and integrity of image and subject as required by the story, has now been demolished, emphasizing flatness and fragmentation through which the detail/fragment acquires the features of a symbol, a sign.
-As a consequence of the crisis of representation, this reorganization of the sense of time and space through manipulation or multiplication has indicated the position of a decentred subject and the fragmentary character of his identity.
+This loss of a “centre” is the loss of support – optical, moral, symbolic, or physical – and manifests itself as a symbolic loss ofground beneath one’s feet, or as disappearance.
+The illusion of depth that warrants stability and integrity of the image and subject has been destroyed, thus stressing the mono-dimensionality and fragmentariness, whereby the detail, the fragment, acquires the characteristics of a symbol or sign.
+The consequence of crisis of representation, the reorganization of the sense of time and space — alongside manipulation or multiplication — suggested the position of a decentred subject, as well as the fragmentary character of its identity.

 White in MK Gallery - text for Croatian radio 3